-Winston states strong case for Big Ten MVP in Spartans victory over Wolverines
+Michigan State's Cassius Winston likely cements 'huge honor' as Big Ten MVP

 MSU's Cassius Winston and Xavier Tillman talk about the win over Michigan.
 The Detroit News

-East Lansing — It seemed like he locked it up two weeks ago, but if there was any lingering doubt, Michigan State’s Cassius Winston likely dashed it on Saturday night.
+East Lansing — It seemed like Cassius Winston locked up Big Ten MVP honors two weeks ago, but if there was any lingering doubt, he likely dashed it on Saturday night.

 The junior point guard brushed off a slow start and some aching knees to score 23 points and hand out seven assists as No. 9 Michigan State knocked off No. 7 Michigan, 75-63, at Breslin Center to win a share of the Big Ten championship with Purdue.